-As of December 31, 2016, the Company's share capital may be increased in the amount of up to CHF 28,253.70 by issuing up to 282,537 fully paid registered shares with a nominal value of CHF 0.10 each.
+As of December 31, 2017, the Company's share capital may be increased in the amount of up to CHF 28,253.70 (which would lead to a share capital in the maximum amount of CHF 6,532,550) by issuing up to 282,537 fully paid registered shares with a nominal value of CHF 0.10 each (which would equate to 0.43% of the existing share capital).
 Such shares may be used for the purpose of employee participation.
 The Board of Directors determines the issue price as well as the date of the dividend entitlement and resolves on the allocation of the shares pursuant to the relevant participation plan.
 Shareholders have no pre-emptive rights.